MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 This section contains a detailed introduction to the most important high performance analytics features of **RevoScaleR** using data stored on your Hadoop cluster.
 The following tasks are performed***:***

-1. Starting Microsoft R Services
+1. Starting Microsoft R Server
 2. Specify the NameNode.
 3. Create a compute context for Hadoop.
 4. Copy a data set into the Hadoop Distributed File System.